-This refers to the process of breaking down postproduction or post-consumer garments into constituent fibers using mechanical or chemical technologies, and then creating new textiles from those fibers.
+This refers to the process of breaking down postproduction or post-consumer garments into constituent fibers, and then creating new textiles from those fibers.
 Textile-to-textile recycling (also referred to as fiber-to-fiber recycling) enables a closed loop system through diversion of waste from landfills and helps brands deal with resource depletion, reduce waste product and environmental impact, and limit demand for raw materials.